everweij/typescript-result/readme.md

 In addition, it catches any exceptions that might be thrown during any operation and encapsulates them in a failed result.

 #### Parameters
+- `fn` - (async) generator function to execute.
+- `transformErrorFn` - optional callback function to transform any caught error into a specific error.

+or

+- `self` - 'this' context to bind the generator function to.
 - `fn` (async) generator function to execute.
+- `transformErrorFn` - optional callback function to transform any caught error into a specific error.

+or

+- `generator` - (async) generator to execute.
+- `transformErrorFn` - optional callback function to transform any caught error into a specific error.

 **returns** a new [`AsyncResult`](#asyncresult) or `Result` instance depending on the provided callback fn.